mudassarzahid/cf_ai_narutoverse-chatbot/README.md

       context related to the specific character the user is chatting with.
 It returns the 3 most relevant text chunks.
     * A final system prompt is constructed, combining a base instruction, the character's personality, and the context retrieved from the RAG query.
-    * This prompt, along with the conversation history, is sent to the LLama-3.3 model running on Cloudflare AI.
+    * This prompt, along with the conversation history, is sent to the LLM running on Cloudflare AI.
     * The LLM-generated response is streamed token-by-token back to the frontend.

-### Run locally
+### Setup

-To get a local copy up and running, follow these steps.
+To get your own app up and running, follow these steps.

 #### Prerequisites